The Sir Zelman Cowen School of Music, in its 50th Anniversary Year, presents:

 The keynote address will be delivered by Professor Leonard Andaya of the University of Hawaii.

-Other speakers will include Professor Barbara Andaya (University of Hawaii), Professor Margaret Kartomi (Monash University), Associate Professors Cynthia Chou (University of Copenhagen), Manolete Mora (University of New South Wales), Associate Professor Nicholas Long (University of London), Dr Geoffrey Benjamin (University of Singapore), Dr Vivienne Wee (Singapore), Dr Karen Kartomi Thomas (Monash University), Harry Aveling (Monash University), Bronia Kornhauser MA (Monash University), Jennifer McCallum (University of London), Syafaruddin (Department of Culture, Tanjungpinang), and Nathan Porath (Walailak University, Nakhon Sri Thamarat).
+Other speakers will include Professor Barbara Andaya (University of Hawaii), Professor Margaret Kartomi (Monash University), Associate Professors Cynthia Chou (University of Copenhagen), Manolete Mora (University of New South Wales), Associate Professor Nicholas Long (University of London), Dr Geoffrey Benjamin (Centre for Liberal Arts and Social Sciences (CLASS), Nanyang Technological University), Dr Vivienne Wee (Singapore), Dr Karen Kartomi Thomas (Monash University), Harry Aveling (Monash University), Bronia Kornhauser MA (Monash University), Jennifer McCallum (University of London), Syafaruddin (Department of Culture, Tanjungpinang), and Nathan Porath (Walailak University, Nakhon Sri Thamarat).

 Music and dance performances and poetry readings will be presented by visiting artists from the Riau Archipelago and an Exhibition of Indonesian-Malay Arts will be mounted in Monash University’s Performing Arts Building.

 Monash Music Conference in London Attracts 40 Scholars from 11 Countries